diegomiranda02/automaticVizWithStreamlit/README.md

 data = cr.generateJSONReport()
 ```

-The title and subtitle are defined.
+The title and subtitle are defined in the 'customerReportTitle' and 'customerReportSubtitle' variables.
 The sections of the customer detailed information and customer location are added to the report.
 It is import to notice that is possible to compose the report with only the sections needed. if only the customer location section was needed, than only the method 'customerLocation' should de called. this gives flexibility to the solution.
 Finally, the method 'generateJSONReport()' generates the whole JSON with the report data.

 ### 3. Setting up your local environment: